Zaptopod4001/FloodFill/README.md

 ## What is it?

 I created this flood fill algorithm implementation as a learning experience.
 I didn't use any existing solutions as an example.
-I only set one requirement for this project - the algorithm shouldn't be using recusion.
-As this implementation doesn't use recursion there should be no possibility for a stack over flow while the program is executing.
+I only set one requirement for this project - the algorithm shouldn't be using recursion.
+As this implementation doesn't use recursion there should be no possibility for a stack overflow while the program is executing.

 There is a demo scene and a class that shows how to use this implementation of flood fill algorithm.
 Demo class uses flood fill algorithm for a paint bucket effect, similar to one that can be found in many 80s painting or drawing software.
-Despite of this, the algorithm can be used for many other things, like to isolate a blob of specific kind of cells or to find a connected area of map.
+Despite of this, the algorithm can be used for many other purposes, like to isolate a blob of specific kind of cells or to find a connected area of map.

 # Classes